tomatodelavegas/Prestacoop/alerter/README.md

 ## Creditentials

-change the .env_example to .env and fill the contained variables (do not add the filled variables to the repo)
+COPY .env.example to .env and fill the .env file (do not add the filled variables to the repo)

 ## Install + run (no Docker)